madhurpurohit/frontend-development-journey/5. React.js Advance/Learn-Tanstack-Query/Tanstack-Guide.md

 - **Stale Data:** After the staleTime duration (specified in milliseconds) elapses, the data is considered stale.

-- **Default Value:** The default staleTime is 0, meaning data becomes staLe immediately after being fetched.
+- **Default Value:** The default staleTime is 0, meaning data becomes stale immediately after being fetched.
 This ensures data is always up-to-date but can lead to frequent refetching.

 ---